Light Trusted List Mechanism

 Signature Validation of the Trusted List

-This level of trust assurance is not currently supported in this specification.
+This level of trust assurance is not currently required in this specification.
 It is intentionally excluded to maintain simplicity and agility for small to medium-sized ecosystems, where centralized list management is practical and sufficient.

 Revocation Mechanism